 Making our way down the butler's pantry hall is a comfortable utility area for laundry and space to unwind between chores.
-The designer selected dramatic 30-inch large-format black and white tiles, "The installers kind of joked with me that I was nuts because [the tiles] are so big," she recalls, and the walls are clad in grasscloth wallpaper.
-The designer created a custom banquette that fits neatly by the window.
+The designer selected dramatic 30-inch large-format black and white tiles, and the walls are clad in grasscloth wallpaper.
+Paige created a custom banquette that fits neatly by the window.
 Directly across from the table area is a station that houses a pull-out drying rack, full-size ironing board, and upper storage cabinets.